 Any information you put below the purple lock will be zero-access encrypted.
 Only you can see it.

 Full PGP support

 Address Verification mitigates the threat of man-in-the-middle attacks by allowing you to trust your contacts’ public keys, saving them in your digitally signed contacts.
-Learn how to use Address Verification here.
+More information on how to use address verification.

 Two-factor authentication helps prevent phishing attacks by requiring a second authentication test in addition to your password.

 Authentication logs let you see when and from which devices your account has accessed.
 If you think an attacker may have gained access to your account, you can remotely log out of active sessions.

 Limitations of ProtonMail